Does your car insurance and registration have to be under the same name?

 Adding a Car to Your Insurance policy

-Whether you’ve purchased a new vehicle or acquired an additional one, adding it to your existing insurance policy is a crucial step to ensure it is adequately covered.
 This section provides a comprehensive guide on how to seamlessly integrate your new car into your current insurance plan, detailing the benefits and steps involved to help you maintain consistent coverage and potentially save on premiums.

-Steps for Adding a car to your insurance
+Steps for Adding a Car to Your Insurance

 - Contact Your Insurance Provider: Notify them about the new vehicle.